smagnani96/eBPF_TrafficAnalyzer/README.md

 The following parameters are vital:

-#define SESSION_PACKET_RESTART_TIME 1000000000      // Seconds to wait before restarting to track packets from an already tracked session

 * *N_SESSION*, the number of max TCP session tracked
 * *N_PACKET_PER_SESSION*, the number of packet from the same TCP session
 * *N_PACKET_TOTAL*, the number of max packet captured (size of PACKET_BUFFER, usually N_SESSION*N_PACKET_PER_SESSION)